 The rendered Genesis GV90 has a typical crossover styling with plenty of curves and a low height that makes it softer than the Jeep Grand Wagoneer or the Cadillac Escalade.
 It features thin Two Lines design quad headlamps flanking a closed-off Crest grille.
 The lower front-end looks ordinary, which customers preferring a traditional design would surely appreciate.

 Right behind the wheel arches, and continuing until the front doors, the “Two Lines” design of the headlamps reappears.
 While the sleek greenhouse and the sharp kick in the beltline add to the SUV’s dynamic character, flush door handles and simple bodywork add poise.
 At the rear, we expect thin, twin-lined Quad Lamps in line with the rest of the design.

 A Korean Car Blog report from January 2022 suggests that Genesis has built early prototypes of the GV90 using body panels of Hyundai’s Palisade.
 Spy pictures of this purported test mule have surfaced online, but they haven’t revealed design details of the series production GV90.
-It also appears that testing of the powertrain and chassis elements has begun, but production-body prototypes could take until next year to appear on roads.
+It also appears that testing of the powertrain and chassis elements has begun, but production-body prototypes could take some time to appear on roads.